Frequently Asked Questions

 How long will I need to be in therapy?

 I usually work with an open-ended approach, which means that we may not need to establish from the beginning how long we will work together.
-Therapy can be a slow process, allowing the relationship between us to strengthen and unfold.
+I can also work with you over a set period of time if you have limited time/resources.
+Short-term therapy or counselling can also be effective if the objectives are agreed between us.
+Therapy is a progressive process, allowing the relationship between us to strengthen and unfold.
 If you decide that you would like to end the therapy, I ask for at least four weeks notice, and we would work toward that ending together.

 How do I know that everything I tell you remains confidential?